hunterloftis/throng/readme.md

   count: os.cpus().length,        // Number of workers
   lifetime: Infinity,             // Min time to keep cluster alive (ms)
   grace: 5000,                    // Grace period between signal and hard shutdown (ms)
+  schedulingPolicy: true,         // Manipulate and force cluster.schedulingPolicy as it is SCHED_RR by default on all operating systems except Windows
   signals: ['SIGTERM', 'SIGINT']  // Signals that trigger a shutdown (proxied to workers) })
 ```